piri-p/piri-p.github.io/content/posts/leetcode-two-pointer.md

 2109.
 Adding Spaces to a String <- easier implementation would be to interate through space with pointer on original string instead

 2110.
-443. String Compression <- no need to keep track of current_char; just compare to the character before: if yes, add up to character before
+443. String Compression <- no need to keep track of current_char; just compare to the character before: if yes, add up to character before; also handle writing count with for loop by digit

 ## Already known tricks